restfulgopher/api/README.md

 To deploy this application under your own domain you should edit or remove the following code block at `/terraform/main.tf`.

+The `make terraform/apply` build and push Docker images to Docker Hub before starting the provisioning.
+You may have to push the images to your own Docker Hub reposistory.

 To destroy the droplets, run `make terraform/destroy`.